Nelson00011/Vase8/README.md

         npx http-server -p 8000
         ```
     - **[RAG](https://aws.amazon.com/what-is/retrieval-augmented-generation/)** Retrieval-Augmented Generation is the process of optimizing the output of a large language model, so it references an authoritative knowledge base outside of its training data sources before generating a response.

+- [Context Awareness](https://research.ibm.com/publications/context-awareness-a-practitioners-perspective) make sure the AI is grounded in relevant explicit knowledge
+- [Human Action tracking](https://arxiv.org/abs/2507.18623#:~:text=The%20ability%20to%20adapt%20to,available%20at%20this%20https%20URL.) makes sure the AI is grounded in the relevant implicit information about the task at hand.

 #### **helpful hint:**
 - Certain `emoji's` work better for applications, do not function with this set-up.